 a) Within the Pensions utility, select Contributions Summary on the menu bar and click ‘Send submission’.

-b) Choose the period which you would like to send the submission for.
+b) Choose the period which you would like to send the submission for and confirm/enter your earnings period start and end dates.

 c) Enter your NEST payment source and payment due date.
 Click Next.